 Bradenton pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Bradenton is none Tomorrow (26 June 2026) levels are similar - cypress at low levels, grass at low levels.
-Over the following five days cypress will increase; grass will decrease.
+Today (16 July) pollen in Bradenton is medium; ragweed is medium; grass is low.
+Tomorrow (17 July 2026) levels are similar - grass remains low, ragweed declining.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app